DimaMukhin/EmojiCutter/CONTRIBUTING.md

 # CONTRIBUTING

 Thank you for considering contributing to EmojiCutter.
-Please read the guide a pull request.
+Please read the guide before creating a pull request.
 Happy Hacking!

 ## How to contribute